How To Get Rid Of Palmetto Bugs: Identification & Treatment

 Essential Oil Deterrents

-Peppermint oil creates a natural repellent when mixed with water and sprayed around entry points.
-While peppermint and other essential oils won’t eliminate existing infestations, they may deter new arrivals.
+Peppermint oil mixed with water and sprayed around entry points can push palmetto bugs away.
+While essential oils won’t get rid of an existing problem, they may keep new ones from coming in.

 Physical Removal

-Sticky traps placed along walls can capture roaches traveling through your home.
-However, DIY methods alone rarely solve significant palmetto bug infestations.
+Sticky traps along walls can catch roaches as they travel through your home.
+But DIY methods alone rarely solve serious palmetto bug problems.

 Palmetto bug on window screen next to human hand showing size comparison